bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 #import "../commands.typ": *

-= Universal Behavioral Objectives and Architectural Integration <chap:ubos_caps>
+= Universal Behavioral Objectives <chap:ubo>

-The previous chapters established the mathematical foundations of Fulfillment Priority Logic and demonstrated its application to complex objective relationships.
-However, not all requirements in robotics systems should be expressed as explicit objectives in FPL formulas.
-As established in Chapter 1's taxonomy of objectives, some behaviors—*universal behavioral objectives*—are so fundamental to robotics applications that they should be considered requirements that transcend specific task definitions.
+The previous chapters established that fulfillment logic can give us a language for composing various objectives.
+However, we deemed the building of fulfillment values as a task-specific process, but some objectives are so widely applicable in robotics to merit special treatment.

+==== Universal Behavioral Objectives
-Universal behavioral objectives, as defined in our taxonomy, are behavioral objectives that are desirable across virtually all robotics applications, transcending specific tasks, domains, or application contexts.
-These include smoothness, stability, basic safety, and robustness.
-When these UBOs are quantified by fulfillment functions, they become *Universal Behavioral Fulfillments (UBFs)*, representing their degree of satisfaction on a $[0,1]$ scale.
-For instance, the UBO of "smoothness" gives rise to a $f_"smoothness"$ UBF.
+These are behavioral objectives that are desirable across virtually all robotics applications, transcending specific tasks, domains, or application contexts.
+These include smoothness, stability, and robustness.
+When these objectives are quantified by fulfillments, they become *Universal Behavioral Fulfillments*.

-Rather than forcing practitioners to explicitly specify these fundamental requirements (as UBFs) in every FPL formula, this chapter introduces the concept of *architectural integration*—encoding and promoting UBOs (and thus their corresponding UBFs) directly into policy architectures.
-This ensures a baseline level of desirable behavior without cluttering task-specific FPL specifications.
+By focusing on a general class of objectives and defining ways to compute and optimize them, we get to reuse them across different applications.
+With enough use, they will be part of popular implementations of such learning algorithms.

 This chapter presents Conditioning for Action Policy Smoothness (CAPS) as a paradigm for this architectural approach.
 CAPS demonstrates how smoothness (a UBO, represented by $f_"smoothness"$ UBF) can be encouraged directly into policy architectures rather than relying on reward engineering or constant FPL inclusion.
 We show how this architectural approach complements FPL by handling fundamental behavioral requirements (UBFs) at the policy level while allowing FPL to focus on task-specific behavioral objective relationships.

 *The Architectural vs. Compositional Distinction*: This approach reflects a key insight from our objective taxonomy (and the Behavioral Decomposition Principle from Chapter 3): different types of objectives (and their fulfillments) require different treatment mechanisms.
 Task-specific behavioral objectives (and their fulfillments) benefit from explicit composition through FPL, allowing practitioners to express complex logical relationships.
 Universal Behavioral Objectives (and their UBFs, like $f_"smoothness"$) should typically be promoted via the architecture itself, ensuring they are automatically encouraged without burdening the specification process.
 However, UBFs *can* still be part of an FPL formula if their interaction with other fulfillments needs explicit logical management in a particular context.

+== Smoothness as a Universal Behavioral Objective

-== The Problem of Oscillatory Control in Neural Policies
+=== The Problem of Oscillatory Control in Neural Policies

 A critical problem with the practical utility of controllers trained with deep Reinforcement Learning is the notable lack of smoothness in the actions learned by RL policies.
 This trend often presents itself in the form of control signal oscillation and can result in poor control, high power consumption, and undue system wear.

-=== Manifestations of Non-Smooth Control
+==== Manifestations of Non-Smooth Control
 The problem of oscillatory control responses is particularly pronounced in continuous control applications where controller response can vary infinitely within the limits of acceptable outputs.
 This issue is further accentuated by the domain gap in sim-to-real transfer, where policies trained in simulation exhibit erratic behavior when deployed on real hardware.

 - *Power Consumption*: High-frequency oscillations in control signals lead to increased power consumption as actuators work against each other or make unnecessary corrections.
 In our quadrotor experiments, non-smooth controllers consumed up to 80% more power than smooth alternatives.